Statistics and resources as they relate to the African-American community.

 Other stats to keep in mind:

-—The Centers for Disease Control and Prevention (CDC) reports that 1 in 11 adolescents say they have been the victim of physical dating violence; a separate survey indicated that one in four teens self-report physical, verbal, emotional or sexual abuse every year.
+—The CDC reports that 1 in 11 adolescents say they have been the victim of physical dating violence; a separate survey indicated that one in four teens self-report physical, verbal, emotional or sexual abuse every year.

 —African-American and Latino students report higher rates of dating violence than white students.
 Healthy or unhealthy relationship habits develop early.